jangsus1/ML-Fall24-Team7/README2.md

 ## Methodology

-### Dataset Collection

-We aim to collect 5 to 10 minutes of action recordings from 5 participants.
-The dataset will be split into frames and recorded every 0.1 seconds with corresponding mouse events.
-For better convergence and higher performance of our model, we will use MacBook Pro/Air for data collection, which has a uniform device (Trackpad) that records the mouse events.

 ### Data Preprocessing Method Implemented

 - **Feature Engineering:** Extracting additional insights like scroll patterns, click patterns, idle times, or mouse velocity.